Kolumbb/Java/README.txt

 Hi,

-My name is Jakub and I am a computer programmer writing codes in java.
-You can find here ready solutions to tasks from colledge with descriptions, as well as my private projects.
+My name is Jakub and I am a computer programmer.
+You can find here ready-made solutions for college tasks with descriptions, as well as my private projects.
+I write in java language using IntelliJ.

 Contact:
 jakub.amerek@gmail.com